https://northmoreland-baptist-church-419480.churchcenter.com/giving https://northmoreland-baptist-church-419480.churchcenter.com/giving

 Comment

-On the all-important night when it was revealed to the shepherds that the Messiah had been born in Bethlehem, the shepherds immediately went to the city of David to verify the news.
-Luke tells us that Caesar Augustus had required a census (Luke 2:1–3) and through God’s sovereignty, Joseph and Mary arrived in Bethlehem (Luke 2:4–5).
+On that all-important night when it was revealed to the shepherds that the Messiah had been born in Bethlehem, the shepherds immediately went to the city of David to verify the news.
+Luke tells us that Caesar Augustus had required a census (Luke 2:1–3), and through God’s sovereignty, Joseph and Mary arrived in Bethlehem (Luke 2:4–5).
 Jesus was born, wrapped in cloths, and placed in a manger (Luke 2:6–7).

-A powerful moment occurred on that night in Luke’s Gospel because an angel of the Lord also appeared and proclaimed good news for all people (Luke 2:8–12): “Do not be afraid.
+A powerful moment occurred on that night in Luke’s Gospel when an angel of the Lord appeared and proclaimed good news for all people (Luke 2:8–12): “Do not be afraid.
 I bring you good news that will cause great joy for all the people.
-Today in the town of David a Savior has been born to you; he is the Messiah, the Lord.
+Today in the town of David, a Savior has been born to you; he is the Messiah, the Lord.
 This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger.”
 A multitude of angels proclaimed, “Glory to God in the highest” (2:14).

-The shepherds immediately verified the news and found the baby Jesus lying in a manger (2:15–16).
+The shepherds found the baby Jesus lying in a manger, thereby verifying the news (2:15–16).
 They found the baby just as God had said through the angels.
 God is always faithful and keeps His Word.
 The shepherds experienced a holy moment.

 After gazing upon the unique and holy God-man, a baby, God incarnate, lying in a feeding trough, “they spread the word (2:17).
-The hope of the world has come.
-Joy to the world!
-The Lord has come!

 Comment